qrti/DS212_VT/README.md

 The project is based on the translated open sources V1.03 from kortschak (see links).
 Several parts of the original code were combed, reformatted, rewritten, expanded or discarded.
-VSCode and several extensions were used for editing.
+VSCode and several extensions were used for editing, the diagrams are composed with OneNote.
 A big Thanks to kortschak for the translation.

 The software is set up for 'Partition 2' installation.